saleh-alk/Email-ham-spam/README.md

-# Ham or Spam Email Project
+# Ham or Spam Email Project Using R

 For this Project I used a data containg both ham and spam emails to train a model to predict whether an email is a spam or not.
 I used regular expression to pick out my features for each email.
 I used logistic regression to model my data.